JackHon55/DND_Master_Release/README.md

 1. Download, go to code and download the zip file
 2. Unzip the file anywhere you like
 3. Enter the extracted folder and unzip the libcef file.
 Make sure the resulting .dll file is in the same place as DND_HP.exe
-5. Only Windows Scaling 100% is supported.
+4. Only Windows Scaling 100% is supported.
 Change it in Desktop->Right Click->Display Settings->Scale and Layout before you run the program* (Don't know why but it sucks for me too)
-6. Run DND_HP.exe and load dnd_stat when prompted
+5. Run DND_HP.exe and load dnd_stat when prompted
-7. Follow the instructions on the Data-Notepad tab in DND_HP to modify my character sheet into yours
+6. Follow the instructions on the Data-Notepad tab in DND_HP to modify my character sheet into yours
-8. Enjoy!
+7. Enjoy!

+8. For updates, you should only need to re-download the DND_HP.exe.
+Of course if that doesnt work, re-download the whole thing again, just make sure you keep your version of dnd_stat.txt

 # Big Panel Tabs OwlBear, Discord, Data-Notepad
 1. Online VTT platform owlbear is integrated.
 If you have a working owlbear room link in the dnd_stat.txt file, you can interact with owlbear freely. (but requires sign in every time)